digital-work-lab/handbook/docs/lab_basics/communication.md

 ### Handbook as documentation platform

-- Use the handbook to document guidelines, processes and other helpfull information.
-We encourage you to [contribute](https://digital-work-lab.github.io/handbook/docs/lab_basics/contributing.html) to this valuable ressource.
+- Use the handbook to document guidelines, processes and other helpful information.
+We encourage you to [contribute](https://digital-work-lab.github.io/handbook/docs/lab_basics/contributing.html) to this valuable resource.
 - Encourage collaboration and contribution from team members to keep the handbook updated and relevant.
 - Ensure that your contribution to the handbook is well-structured and easily searchable, making it a valuable resource for finding information and promoting knowledge sharing.